 Departing: Vancouver International Airport (YVR) or Toronto International Airport (YYZ)

-Optional Activities: market trips, Apartheid Museum, Cradle of Humankind, extras at Pilanesberg or Madikwe
+Optional Activities: market trips, Apartheid Museum, Cradle of Humankind, extras at safari lodge

 Your first two days will be spent in the air and perusing airports.
-Whether you're departing Toronto or Vancouver, the journey is certainly a long haul and can take up to 36 hours depending on your flight path.
-While this might be longer than you're used to, this is the perfect time to read a new book, catch up on the latest movies or sleep!
+Whether you're departing Toronto or Vancouver, the journey is certainly a long haul.
+This is the perfect time to read a new book, catch up on the latest movies or sleep!

-Since parties will be arriving in Jo'burg at different times, we'll be meeting at one of the many airport hotels for a good night’s rest before we head to Botshabelo.
-It’s likely that we’ll spend the night at the OR Tambo Premier Hotel.
-Room assignments will be determined closer to the trip.
+Since volunteers will be arriving in Jo'burg at different times, we will be meeting at one of the many airport hotels for a good night’s rest before heading to Botshabelo the following day.
+It’s likely that we’ll spend the night at the O.R.
+Tambo Premier Hotel.

 Day 4: Welcome to Botshabelo